Clarky117/Clarkys-Portfolio/README.md

 # Clarky's Portfolio

-Hey everyone, this is the repo to my portfolio site!
-If you wish to get in contact you can email me [here](clarky117@outlook.com).
+New updated Portfolio built with React available [here](https://clarkys-react-portfolio-app.herokuapp.com/).

+You can get in contact with me via [email](clarky117@outlook.com).